updated

 Labor’s defence sell-off: $3 billion must go!
 Credit: The Nightly

-A golf course adjacent to a secretive facility used to train spies and special forces will be sold off under a $3 billion plan to divest dozens of defence properties across Australia, including the historic Victoria Barracks sites in Sydney, Melbourne and Brisbane.
+A golf course adjacent to a secretive facility used to train spies and special forces will be sold off under a $3 billion fire sale of defence properties across Australia, including the historic Victoria Barracks sites in Sydney, Melbourne and Brisbane.

-Defence Minister Richard Marles has confirmed the government will sell off either wholly or in part 67 military sites as recommended by a sweeping audit of the department’s real estate portfolio.
+Defence Minister Richard Marles has confirmed the Government will sell off either wholly or in part 67 military sites, prompting warnings it could harm recruitment or even risk long-term damage to national security.

 Sign up to The Nightly's newsletters.